changes

 Option To Set Pause For Tsuji Controllers After Move Start

 A new "mdelay" motor_par() option is available for Tsuji PM16C-02/04 motor controllers.
 The value (in seconds) is a sleep time for spec to pause after sending commands to start one or more motors on the controller.
-Some users report occasional communication failures if spec immediately requests status after staring a multiple motor move.
+Some users report occasional communication failures if spec immediately requests status after starting a multiple motor move.
 Values on the order of 0.1 seconds should give the controller time to prepare to receive new commands.
 The motor_par() mnemonic argument is any motor associated with a Tsuji PM16C.
 The setting is global for all configured PM16C controllers and is saved in the state file.
 The default value is zero.

 MACROS